Social and Economic Impact Studies

 Town of Medfield, Massachusetts

 FXM Associates undertook a detailed review of state redevelopment plans for an 80-acre former mental hospital in order to examine the viability of reuse and environmental remediation assumptions, economic feasibility, and fiscal impacts on the town.
 Key elements of this research and analysis focused on economic issues related to the National Historic Landmark status of the Medfield State Hospital campus and buildings, and physical constraints influencing marketability of a proposed 300+ unit retirement community at the site.
-FXM and its subconsultant Earth Tech, Inc. analyzed financial data and pro formas prepared by the Department of Capital Asset Management for two redevelopment scenarios, and found significant additional costs that would have to be borne by potential developers.
+FXM and its subconsultant Earth Tech, Inc. analyzed financial data and pro formas prepared by the Department of Capital Asset Management for two redevelopment scenarios and found significant additional costs that would have to be borne by potential developers.
 The fiscal impact of the reuse plans and alternative development scenarios formulated by FXM were found to be positive.
-FXM's report provided the town a blueprint for assessing future development options, including value and net fiscal impacts per unit for single family, condominium, assisted living, and skilled nursing facilities.
+FXM's report provided the town with a blueprint for assessing future development options, including value and net fiscal impacts per unit for single family, condominium, assisted living, and skilled nursing facilities.

 Economic Effects of a Building Cap